 Board members are all volunteers — and are fitting in this volunteer commitment as they homeschool, work, raise families, and maintain other relationships — just like you.
 If you’d like to learn more about serving on the MHA Board, please consider attending a monthly board meeting or talking to a current board member.

 According to our bylaws, the board shall consist of 3-11 members, and all board members should be current MHA members.
 Officers of MHA shall be elected by the Board annually at the last meeting of each calendar year and effective immediately; or midyear, as needed to fill vacancies.
 The term of each director shall be three (3) years and expire on Dec.
 31. Directors may serve three consecutive terms.
 The officers of Minnesota Homeschoolers’ Alliance shall be President, Vice President, Secretary and Treasurer.
 Officers shall be elected by the Board of Directors, and terms will expire at the first board meeting of each calendar year.
 Officers are encouraged to serve one three-year term, but may serve up to two.

-Board meetings are typically held once a month, on the Fourth Tuesday, at the SENA office in South Minneapolis, 6:30-8:30 p.m. and they’re open to the public.
-Please email firstname.lastname@example.org or check our Facebook events if you are interested in coming.
+Board meetings are typically held once a month, on the Fourth Wednesday from 6:30-8:30 p.m. and they’re open to the public.
+Please email firstname.lastname@example.org or check our Facebook events if you are interested in coming and to confirm location.

 Current Board Members include:

 President Leslie Kleppe (through December 2021), Secretary Amy Pass (through December 2019), Jenn Newman (through December 2020), Shannon Bonafede (through December 2022), Tesha M. Christensen Pettit (through December 2021).

 City of Residence – Hastings